 To help you recover from surgery and manage all the changes in your lifestyle, you will see your surgeon and many other providers.

-By the time you leave the hospital, you will likely have a follow-up appointment scheduled with your surgeon within a few weeks.
+By the time you leave the hospital, you will likely have a follow-up appointment scheduled with your surgeon within 1 to 2 weeks.
 You will see your surgeon several more times in the first year after your surgery.